PieKing1215/swQolSuite/README.md

 swMod may be flagged by antiviruses as a side effect of how it works.
 The way swMod injects into the game is similar to how some viruses hook other processes, and some antiviruses will detect this.
 Obviously I will say this repo (PieKing1215/swMod) and official builds do not actually contain malware to my knowledge, but if you want to be sure, look over the code and build from source.

+## Download
+For "stable" releases (there are none right now), see [Releases](../../releases).<br>
+For dev builds: sign in to GitHub, go [here](https://github.com/PieKing1215/swMod/actions/workflows/autobuild.yml?query=branch%3Amain+is%3Asuccess), click the latest one, scroll down to "Artifacts" and download it.<br>
+Or download the latest at https://nightly.link/PieKing1215/swMod/workflows/autobuild/main<br>
+Unzip and run swmod-inject.exe to run.

 ## Basic Usage
 Have Stormworks open and run the injector exe.<br>
 A couple menus should appear ingame: